Sydney Nicholson Organ Scholarship

 The Sydney Nicholson Organ Scholar is an important member of the music department.
 The scholarship provides plenty of opportunities to accompany choral services, direct the choir(s) at some services, play a part in the training of the Probationer Choristers and also to gain some administrative experience.
 The Sydney Nicholson Organ Scholar also acts as the Music Librarian.

-Junior Organ Scholarship
+Frederick Bridge Organ Scholarship